The drinking fountains of Rome

 It's licensed by the City of Rome, and it's tested for purity around 250,000 time each year.
 So yes, it's completely safe!

-It's piped into the drinking fountains of the city by an aqueduct originally created by the Romans, centuries ago.
+It's piped into the drinking fountains of Rome by an aqueduct originally created by the Romans, centuries ago.
 And there's enough for every single family living in the city to have 550 litres to drink - Every.
 Single.
 Day.

 So there's plenty left over for visitors!